sitansusekhar123/python_notes/chapter_2/chapter_2.md

 - `random.randint()`: Used to get a random integer number between two numbers.
 - `random.choice()`: Used to get a random element from a list.
 - `random.shuffle()`: Used to shuffle a list.
+- `random.uniform()`: Used to get a random float number between two numbers.

 ### Important Examples
 #### Example 1: Random Function